-As much as I love a big ole’ steak, I often find myself contemplating on whether or not I should try the vegetarian meal.
+As much as I love a big ole' steak, I often find myself contemplating whether or not I should try a vegetarian meal.
 Roasted vegetable sandwiches, hearty bean soups, pasta with marinara, all have a special place in my heart.
-This open faced black bean hummus is no different.
+This open-faced black bean hummus is no different.
 Replacing chickpeas for black beans, this spread is just as delicious as the original hummus.
-Spread it on a toasted piece of good quality bread, top it with creamy avocado, fresh tomatoes, sliced green onions, sea salt and of course, harissa aioli, and you have one amazing lunch.
+Spread it on a toasted piece of good quality bread, top it with creamy avocado, fresh tomatoes, sliced green onions, sea salt, and of course, harissa aioli, and you have one amazing lunch.
 Black bean hummus tartine anyone?

 - 1 red bell pepper